NLeSC/gpu-sig/README.md

 If you would like to present or invite an external speaker, please feel free to subscribe for any of the upcoming sessions in the table below using a pull request.

-Contact persons: Alessio Sclocco and Ben van Werkhoven (b.vanwerkhoven@esciencecenter.nl)
+Contact persons: Alessio Sclocco (a.sclocco@esciencecenter.nl)

 # 2023 Sessions